-- Provide a literature review and analysis.
-Describe the preliminary studies and/or preclinical data that support the development of the proposed clinical trial.
-Summarize key preclinical pharmacological findings, dosage studies, and other clinical studies (if applicable) that examine the safety and stability (as appropriate) of the intervention.
+Provide a literature review and analysis.
+Describe the preliminary studies and/or preclinical data that led to the development of the proposed clinical trial.
 Provide a summary of other relevant ongoing, planned, or completed clinical trials and describe how the proposed study differs.
-Include a discussion of any current clinical use of the intervention under investigation, a description how the new symptom management strategy represents an improvement to multidisciplinary clinical care, and/or details of its study in clinical trials for other indications (as applicable).
-This section should establish the relevance of the study and explain the applicability of the proposed findings. - Hypothesis or Objective: Clearly state the purpose and objectives.
-Include detailed study questions/hypotheses.
+Include a discussion of any current clinical use of the intervention under investigation and/or details of its study in clinical trials for other indications (as applicable).